nure101/Prank/README.md

 This code uses the Twilio API to send text messages to a specified phone number.
 The first message is a greeting, and the subsequent messages are the contents of the bees.txt file.
-The bees.txt file contains a list of bee facts.
+The bees.txt file contains the entire bees script for the bees movie

 To run this code:
 Install the Twilio Python SDK: